Ravenblack7575/Chopshop/README.md

 # Chopshop
-Using Python and language processing to cut boring journal mining and other unwanted writing stuff
+Using Python and language processing to extract summary and accession numbers from journal papers.